 The puzzling duality of the nature of light was compounded by de Broglie's dramatic hypothesis that all material particles would also exhibit this duality between waves and particles (see later).
 It is not clear what motivated the second generation of quantum pioneers to dismiss the Bohr-Sommerfeld model of the atom so readily.
 Many of the deficiencies of this early approach persisted in the later, mathematical formulations although some improvements in the interpretation of some of the finer details of the hydrogen emission spectrum were achieved.
-Perhaps, some insight may be gained from quoting Heisenberg's own words when in 1958 he reflected [39] on his original contributions in his book: Physics and Philosophy.
+Perhaps, some insight may be gained from quoting Heisenberg's own words when in 1958 he reflected [41] on his original contributions in his book: Physics and Philosophy.
 He acknowledged that: "In the simple case of the hydrogen atom, one could calculate from Bohr's theory the frequencies of the light emitted by the atom, and the agreement with the observations was perfect.
 Yet these frequencies were different from the orbital frequencies and their harmonics of the electrons circling around the nucleus, and this fact showed at once that the theory was still full of contradictions."
-He continued almost immediately [40] with the duality paradox that Bohr's theory failed to address, concluding with: "Again and again one found that the attempt to describe atomic events in the traditional terms of physics led to contradictions."
-He omits to mention the fact that his own failures to calculate using the traditional orbital methods was central to his critical views, while his own matrix methods were near useless for calculations.
+These frequencies only contradicted the classical mechanics approach of Fourier analysis.
+He continued almost immediately [42] with the duality paradox that Bohr's theory failed to address, concluding with: "Again and again one found that the attempt to describe atomic events in the traditional terms of physics led to contradictions."
+He omits to mention the fact that his own failures to calculate using the traditional orbital methods was central to his critical views, while his own new matrix methods were near useless for calculations.

-Heisenberg never considered that the electron was not pursuing a circular or even elliptical orbit around the hydrogen atom but some other more complicated motion that was consistent with the observed results; he simply dismissed [41] all attempts to imagine a more appropriate trajectory as a "limitation of the concept of the electronic orbit."
+Heisenberg never considered that the electron was not pursuing a circular or even elliptical orbit around the hydrogen atom but some other more complicated motion that was consistent with the observed results; he simply dismissed [42] all attempts to imagine a more appropriate trajectory as a "limitation of the concept of the electronic orbit."
 He was too eager to push the contradictions in the classical physics approach, so that he could introduce his own revolutionary mathematics.
-In this regard, he was following the Zeitgeist at Göttingen, where he was Max Born's assistant.
+In this regard, he was following the Zeitgeist at Göttingen.
 Here, they together applied an adaptation of the classical perturbation methods of the astronomers to atomic systems, as both problems were examples of the infamous Three-Body problem that had sunk Newton's attempts to go beyond the 2-body simplification.
 As Born described later: "these results did not agree with the spectroscopic results for the helium atom".
-As a result, [42] the whole team became "more and more convinced that a radical change of the foundations of physics was necessary."
+As a result, [43] the whole team became "more and more convinced that a radical change of the foundations of physics was necessary."
 It became clear that a powerful clue was hiding in Bohr's need to focus on the difference between two stationary states, not on one orbit alone, as in classical mechanics.
 This direction emphasized 'transition quantities' that always seem to correspond to the squares of vibration amplitudes in classical theory.
-Born was the first to actually suggest that these transition amplitudes might be handled by some kind of symbolic (matrix) multiplication.